steasdale/syrus-article/syrus-article.md

 Translation of relics to Libya… look into claims made by the Bollandist whether this means Africa or just some place on the Italian coast

 Syrus dies relatively early in this Life, perhaps even before the half-way point.
 What does this say about the emphasis?
-How does this compare with the other hagiographies we have studied.
+How does this compare with the other hagiographies we have studied

 ## The historical Syrus